Ganoderma sessile: Description

+Distribution

+Very common taxon, being found in practically every state East of the Rocky Mountains within the United States.

 Uses

-For centuries, laccate (varnished or polished) Ganoderma species have been used as traditional medicine in many parts of Asia.
-These species are often mislabeled as G. lucidum', although genetic testing has shown this to be multiple species, such as G. lingzhi, G. multipileum, and G. sichuanense.
+For centuries, laccate (varnished or polished) Ganoderma species have been used in traditional Chinese medicine.
+These species are often sold as G. lucidum', although genetic testing has shown that traditional Chinese medicine uses multiple species, such as G. lingzhi, G. multipileum, and G. sichuanense.